Bearing (mechanical): Friction

 Combinations of these can even be employed within the same bearing.
-An example of this is where the cage is made of plastic, and it separates the rollers/balls, which reduce friction by their shape and finish.
+An example is where the cage is made of plastic, and it separates the rollers/balls, which reduce friction by their shape and finish.

 Loads

-Bearing design varies depending on the size and directions of the forces that they are required to support.
+Bearing design varies depending on the size and directions of the forces required to support.
 Forces can be predominately radial, axial (thrust bearings), or bending moments perpendicular to the main axis.

 Speeds

 Different bearing types have different operating speed limits.
 Speed is typically specified as maximum relative surface speeds, often specified ft/s or m/s.
 Rotational bearings typically describe performance in terms of the product DN where D is the mean diameter (often in mm) of the bearing and N is the rotation rate in revolutions per minute.

 Generally, there is considerable speed range overlap between bearing types.
 Plain bearings typically handle only lower speeds, rolling element bearings are faster, followed by fluid bearings and finally magnetic bearings which are limited ultimately by centripetal force overcoming material strength.